Professional development: Approaches

 In a broad sense, professional development may include formal types of vocational education, typically post-secondary or poly-technical training leading to qualification or credential required to obtain or retain employment.
 Professional development may also come in the form of pre-service or in-service professional development programs.
 These programs may be formal, or informal, group or individualized.
 Individuals may pursue professional development independently, or programs may be offered by human resource departments.
 Professional development on the job may develop or enhance process skills, sometimes referred to as leadership skills, as well as task skills.
 Some examples for process skills are 'effectiveness skills', 'team functioning skills', and 'systems thinking skills'.
+The use of CPD for the development of skills has been collaboratively joined with schemes for professional bodies.
+Like in Ireland the CPD certificates can be 'traded in' for Extra Personal Vacation days (EPV days) and are provided by various bodies like Actualise Academy.
+They run a service of online courses which teach special education-focused skills for the upcoming demands of these skills in Ireland's population.

 Professional development opportunities can range from a single workshop to a semester-long academic course, to services offered by a medley of different professional development providers and varying widely with respect to the philosophy, content, and format of the learning experiences.
 Some examples of approaches to professional development include: